citusdata/postgres_vectorization_test/README.md

 execution.

 [Vectorized execution](http://www.cse.ust.hk/damon2011/proceedings/p5-sompolski.pdf)
-is based on the observation that most database engines follow an iterator-based execution model, where each database operator implements a next() method.
+was popularized by the [MonetDB/X100](http://oai.cwi.nl/oai/asset/16497/16497B.pdf) team.
+This idea is based on the observation that most database engines follow an iterator-based execution model, where each database operator implements a next() method.
 Each call to next() produces one new tuple that may in turn be passed to other operators.
 This "tuple at a time" model introduces an interpretation overhead and also adversely affects high performance features in modern CPUs.
 Vectorized execution reduces these overheads by using bulk processing.
 In this new model, rather than producing one tuple on each call, next() operates on and produces a